-AP classes are typically more challenging than regular high school classes, but some are harder than others.
+AP classes are typically more challenging than regular high school classes, but did you know that some APs are harder than others?
 Based on testing statistics and an examination of the curriculum, we can come up with accurate assessments of the true difficulty level of each AP class.

-Factor #1: Passing Rate
+Factor 1: Pass Rate

-Factor #2: Five Rate
+Factor 2: 5 Rate

 The 5 rate is the percentage of students who earn 5s (the highest possible score) on the AP test.
-If the 5 rate is on the lower side, it may indicate that the material is more difficult to master.
+If the 5 rate is on the lower side, it could indicate that the material is more difficult to master.

-Factor #3: Content Difficulty
+Factor 3: Content Difficulty

-Factor #4: Student Testimonials
+Factor 4: Student Testimonials

-Factor #5: Timing of the Class
+Factor 5: Timing of the Class

 What Do Statistics Say About the AP US History Exam?

-That said, students who take AP US History also tend to be students who are better prepared and have probably taken other AP/honors classes as well.
-The low passing right might be slightly illusory because of the sheer number of people taking the test, but students who take it are (overall) high-achieving, so the data still points to the test being pretty hard.
+That said, students who take AP US History also tend to be students who are better prepared and have probably taken other AP and/or honors classes as well.
+The low pass rate might be slightly illusory because of the sheer number of people taking the test, but students who take it are (overall) high-achieving, so the data still points to the test being pretty hard.

-As I mentioned in the first part of this section, it's also a class that is usually taken by the most high-achieving students, so there shouldn't be wide-ranging problems with a lack of preparation.
-The low five rate combined with the types of students who take AP US History suggest that it is a difficult test.
+As I mentioned in the first part of this section, though, it's also a class that's usually taken by the most high-achieving students, so there shouldn't be wide-ranging problems with a lack of preparation.
+The low 5 rate combined with the types of students who take AP US History suggest that it is a difficult test.

 Is the APUSH Content Difficult?

 The free-response section is particularly challenging in this regard.
 Writing a coherent, well-supported argumentative essay on such a high-pressure test isn't easy.
-And for the document-based question, you also have to incorporate at least six of the seven sources into your essay while using outside knowledge to bolster whatever point you're making.
+And for the Document-Based Question, you also have to incorporate at least six of the seven sources into your essay while using outside knowledge to bolster whatever point you're making.